Medical Malpractice Attorneys in Augusta

-Anesthesia should allow a patient to be unconscious and not feeling anything during an operation.
+Anesthesia should allow a patient to be unconscious and not feel anything during an operation.
 But if an error occurs, a patient may instead be alert and suffer serious pain during the procedure while being unable to communicate that they are awake, which is known as “anesthesia awareness.”
 Anesthesiologists can make mistakes when administering spinal and epidural anesthesia, leading to complications such as nerve damage, seizures, infections, and allergic reactions.

 The Augusta medical malpractice attorneys at Chris Hudson Law Group are ready to help you with your medical malpractice claim.
 Our experienced and compassionate lawyers are committed to protecting your rights and recovering the maximum compensation possible under Georgia law.